by anthony on 09/27/12 at 7:24 am

 Choosing a Typeface

-There are lots of sans-serif typefaces you can choose from.
-But before you choose, ask yourself whether reading speed and ease is of prime concern for the user’s task.
-If the user will find themselves in situations where they need to spend less time fixating on a screen and more attention on doing an outside task, then make sure you choose a typeface that’s proven to make reading text fast and easy.
+There are lots of sans-serif typefaces to can choose from.
+But before you choose, ask yourself whether reading speed is of prime concern for the user’s task.
+If so, go with a humanist typeface that’s proven to shave off time spent fixating on a screen.
 Choosing a typeface isn’t always about interface aesthetics.
-Sometimes it’s about user readability and safety, which are far more important.
+Sometimes it’s about user readability and safety, which are far more important to the human race.